nvanoss/projects/README.txt

 	HIV and other pathogens.
 Look inside for a more detailed README.

 PCB/Distributed_Crosstalk_Project: For the final project of my High-Speed Digital Design class, I
-	designed a custom experiment on an FR-4 board that investigates the effets of distributed crosstalk on digital signals.
+	designed a custom experiment on an FR-4 printed circuit board that investigates the effects of distributed crosstalk on digital signals.

-PSIM: this directory contains simulations of some power conversion systems I investigated.
+PSIM: this directory contains simulations of some power conversion systems I investigated as part of
+	my power electronics class.